w3c/wot-security/wot-security-metadata.md

 This proposal takes advantage of (proposed) JSON-LD 1.1 features.
 This proposal is similar to a new feature being proposed for the TD, a "definition" block.
-However, we recommend that a separate "security" block be used specifically for security metadata.
-The "definitions" block is still useful to, for example, create definitions for combinations of security configurations suitable to particular roles, thereby abstracting security definitions.
+However, we recommend that a separate "securityDefinitions" block be used specifically for security definitions.
+Use of security definitions is, however, merely a convenience feature to avoid having to repeat security configurations.
+In addition, a default security configuration can also be specified at the top level of the thing.
+This is overridden by any per-form configuration but is useful in the case that all interactions in a Thing use the same security configuration.

 ## TD Example
 Before giving the details of each supported security configuration scheme,